oussama-talaoui/assignment-group-3/README.md

   + Which are the socio-demographics features that can explain falling in default payment on credits cards?

 #### 2) Credit Approval Data Set
-taken from: UCI Machine Learning Repository.
+Taken from: UCI Machine Learning Repository.

 - [X] Where did you download the data (e.g., a web URL)?
    + URL where dataset is from: [Dataset](https://archive.ics.uci.edu/ml/datasets/Credit+Approval)/[Download](https://datahub.io/machine-learning/credit-approval#data)